Cerebral salt-wasting syndrome: Diagnosis

 CSWS is a diagnosis of exclusion and may be difficult to distinguish from the syndrome of inappropriate antidiuretic hormone (SIADH), which develops under similar circumstances and also presents with hyponatremia.
 The main clinical difference is that of total fluid status of the patient: CSWS leads to a relative or overt low blood volume whereas SIADH is consistent with a normal or high blood volume (due to water reabsorption via the V2 receptor).
 If blood-sodium levels increase when fluids are restricted, SIADH is more likely.
 Additionally, urine output is classically low in SIADH and elevated in CSWS.

 Treatment

 While CSWS usually appears within the first week after brain injury and spontaneously resolves in 2–4 weeks, it can sometimes last for months or years.
 In contrast to the use of fluid restriction to treat SIADH, CSWS is treated by replacing the urinary losses of water and sodium with hydration and sodium replacement.
 The mineralocorticoid medication fludrocortisone can also improve the low sodium level.

+History

+In 1858, Claude Bernard first raised the possibility of a direct relationship between the central nervous system and renal excretion of osmotically active solutes.
+He found that a unilateral lesion in the reticular substance at the floor of the fourth ventricle produced a diuresis of chloride, but not glucose.
+Bernard reproduced this syndrome through renal denervation.
+Through medullary lesioning in animals, Jungmann and Meyer from Germany induced polyuria and increased urinary salt excretion in 1913.
+Water intake restriction did not stop the polyuria, and salt continued to be excreted in the urine despite.
+In 1936, McCance defined the consequences of salt depletion in normal human.
+Patients with extra-renal salt losses complicated by hyponatremia were found to be common-place, and consistent with McCance's description, they excreted urine virtually free of sodium.

+Shortly after World War II, the flame photometer was developed.
+The availability of the flame photometer made clinical determinations of the serum sodium concentration possible.
+Berry, Barnes and Richardson shared the production of this new device to measure sodium and potassium in solution of biological materials by means of the flame photometer in 1945.
+Yale was one of the first medical centers to have that new device, the flame photometer, so some of the first published observations about hyponatremia came from Yale.

+Almost a century after the pioneering work of Bernard in animals, Peters et al., in 1950, reported three patients seen at Yale New Haven Hospital with hyponatremia associated with varying cerebral pathologies and severe dehydration.
+In each patient, urine sodium losses persisted despite hyponatremia and a high-salt diet.
+All three patients were unable to prevent urinary sodium loss despite low serum sodium levels and no evidence of extrarenal sodium loss.
+Their hyponatremia responded to salt therapy.
+They postulated that this provided evidence of an extra-pituitary cerebral structure mediating normal sodium metabolism but were unsure of its location or mechanism of action.
+A subsequent paper from the group at Yale attributed hyponatremia in neurologic disease to SIADH.